Asha Bowen

-Professor Asha Bowen is an Australian Paediatric Infectious Diseases clinician-scientist and a leading voice and advocate for children's health and well-being.
-She is a Paediatric Infectious Diseases Specialist at Perth Children's Hospital formerly Head of Department, and Head of the Healthy Skin and ARF Prevention team at The Kids Research Institute.
-She was the former Program Head of the End Rheumatic Heart Disease (END RHD) program (2022-2023) at the Telethon Kids Institute.
-Bowen leads a large body of skin health research in partnership with healthcare workers and community in the Kimberley while expanding her team and work to understand skin health in urban Aboriginal children better.
-She has been widely acknowledged and awarded for her contributions towards improving the health and well-being of Australian children, and addressing existing health inequities faced by First Nations Australian children and their families.
-Throughout the COVID-19 pandemic she contributed her knowledge and expertise to clinical research, guideline development and on several national and public health committees.
-She has published widely in the area of paediatric infectious diseases and is a recognized expert in the field who regularly contributes to popular Australian media sources such as The Conversation.
-Asha has received numerous accolades including Frank Fenner Award for the Australasian Society of Infectious Diseases (2022) and the Eureka Award for Emerging Leader in Science (2020).
+Asha Bowen is an Australian Paediatric Infectious Diseases clinician-scientist, and public health researcher based in Western Australia.
+Bowen is an advocate for children's health and well-being.
+Her work focuses on Aboriginal child health, skin infections, and the prevention of acute rheumatic fever (ARF), alongside translational infectious diseases research and investigator‑initiated clinical trials.

+She is a consultant paediatric infectious diseases physician at Perth Children’s Hospital, where she served as Head of the Department of Infectious Diseases from 2020 to 2024.
+Bowen leads the Healthy Skin and ARF Prevention Team at The Kids Research Institute Australia and previously served as Program Head of the End Rheumatic Heart Disease (END RHD) Program at the Telethon Kids Institute.

+She is Western Australia Chair of the Australian Academy of Health and Medical Sciences and Immediate Past President of the World Society for Paediatric Infectious Diseases.

 Education

 After completing her medical studies at the University of Sydney, Bowen was awarded a Fellowship of the Royal Australasian College of Physicians (FRACP) as a paediatric infectious diseases specialist in 2009.
 She obtained her PhD at the Menzies School of Health Research in Darwin in 2014 for her thesis titled "The skin sore trial: exploring a better treatment option for impetigo in Indigenous children living in remote Australia".
 "The skin sore trial" Her doctoral work involved the development and delivery of the first randomized controlled trial of treatment options for impetigo amongst remote living Indigenous Australian children, and, one of the largest impetigo trials in the world.